Children among dead in Syria barrel bomb attack

 'I lost five children'

-Activists posted videos of the barrel bomb attack online.
-CNN cannot independently verify their authenticity.

-The videos purportedly taken in the rebel-held area in southern Aleppo show rescuers helping survivors and searching for the missing.
+Activists posted videos of the Aleppo barrel bomb attack online.
+CNN hasn't independently confirmed the authenticity of the videos, which reportedly show a rebel-held area in southern Aleppo after the attack.
+In the videos, rescuers help survivors and search for the missing.
 Residents dig through rubble, looking for loved ones.

 Men and women carry dead children covered with dust, sobbing and crying.

-In one of the videos, a man sits outside his demolished house, visibly upset.
+In one video, a man sits outside his demolished house, visibly upset.
 "Don't step over them," he says, referring to his family members.
 "I lost my five children, oh God."

 Another video posted by activists in Aleppo shows a woman speaking to her dead child.